RESSLab-Team/IMK_Pinching_VUEL/README.md

 *End Part
 **

-NOTE #2: A maximum of 8 UEL properties can be input per line
+NOTE #2: The properties shall be input in the same order specified above (i.e. starting with Ke and ending with mass).
+A maximum of 8 UEL properties can be input per line.

 NOTE #3: The properties define the non-linear behavior of the spring in the loading direction.
 In the transverse direction, the behavior is assumed to be elastic with a stiffness equal to Ke.